Activist in Pittsburgh, Pennsylvania

 Jeanne Clark is Pittsburgh-based grassroots organizer, trainer, author, and media consultant for feminist, civil rights, LGBTQ, the environment, and other social justice causes.
+She is also the only woman to have received both the Betty Crocker Homemaker of Tomorrow Award and the Vagina Warrior Award.

 For more than 40 years, Clark has created change and worked with the media across the nation.
 Clark coordinated media coverage for many major marches in DC since 1975, including the first-ever national abortion rights march, the 1975 Mother's Day of Outrage at the Vatican Embassy; the massive Marches for Women's Lives, framing the debate positively for abortion rights as a majority belief; and the 1993 March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation.